Samsung/tizen-docs/docs/application/web/get-started/tv/first-app.md

           - To see the logs in Tizen Studio, select **Window \> Show View \> Log**.

-> **Note**
->
-> For more information on using the emulator features, see [Using Emulator Control Keys, Menu, and Panel](../../../tizen-studio/common-tools/emulator-control-panel.md) and [Using Extended Emulator Features](../../../tizen-studio/common-tools/emulator-features.md).
+For more information on using the emulator features, see [Using Emulator Control Keys, Menu, and Panel](../../../tizen-studio/common-tools/emulator-control-panel.md) and [Using Extended Emulator Features](../../../tizen-studio/common-tools/emulator-features.md).

 ### Run Application on Simulator